-How cool was that?!
-Made the whole movie for me.
-(Of course there is the scene near the end of the movie where the Hulk so brutally pummels Loki just after he begins to rant that everyone is beneath him, that he is a god and will not tolerate such lowly creatures bullying him.
-As the Hulk is lumbering away from a pulverized Loki, he growls “Puny god.”
-That scene is icing on what was already for me a Christological cake.
+That singular scene made the whole movie for me.
+Of course, there is the scene near the film’s end in which the Hulk so brutally pummels Loki just after he begins ranting that all are beneath him, that he is a god and will not tolerate such lowly creatures bullying him.
+As the Hulk is lumbering away from a pulverized Loki, he growls, “Puny god.”
+For me, that scene is icing on what was already a Christological cake.

-The nose carries a sensual hint of fruitiness, one that is perfectly appropriate for dinner with a classy woman.
-I can only imagine the wonderful olfactory delight that would be concocted as both the scent of the Scotch and the scent of my wife’s perfume began to mix.
+The nose carries a sensual hint of fruitiness, which is perfectly appropriate for dinner with a classy woman.
+I can only imagine the wonderful olfactory delight that would be concocted as the scent of the Scotch and my wife’s perfume began to mix.

 The palate is delightfully full, offering a hint of raisins and an ever-so-gentle undertone of chocolate.
 The finish is substantial, carrying away the relatively firm warmth while leaving behind a slightly sweetened nuttiness.
 Exquisite.
 Worth every penny.